 For our visitors who require mobility assistance or for those who are time restricted, a three-carriage people-mover with hydraulic wheelchair access will ensure visitors can travel quickly and easily between the upper and lower end of the estate, with a journey time of approximately five minutes.
 The castle itself is fully wheelchair accessible.

 To reach our goals of opening up the site to the widest possible audience, improving the visitor experience and increasing access, we are making a number of improvements to the infrastructure of the estate.
 This includes improving estate paths and visitor routes, and developing ‘back of house’ facilities to support our on-site staff.
 Through continued research and survey work we are also working to improve the management of the site and the biodiversity of the estate.

-The Walled Garden is a large four-acre site historically used to produce fruit, vegetables and flowers for the house.
-Over the next few years we will be restoring the site to create a beautiful working, productive garden.
+The Walled Garden dates back to the 18th Century and is a large, four-acre site historically used to produce fruit, vegetables and flowers for the house.

 A range of activities are being developed in the Walled Garden aimed at engaging a wider audience and supporting charitable organisations, schools and partner activities.
 These include developing skills through training in horticulture, traditional craft/heritage skills, learning about food and the environment, teamwork and confidence building activities.

-The Lost Garden is a picturesque ferny valley situated south-west of the Castle.
-Remnants of an ornamental, exotic planting scheme can be seen but much of the garden is overgrown and difficult to access.
+The Lost Garden is a picturesque ferny valley situated south-west of the castle.
+Remnants of an ornamental, exotic planting scheme can still be be seen, but much of the garden had been overgrown and difficult to access.

-We are restoring this ‘magical hidden garden’ with the aim of firing imaginations and curiosity through a range of interpretation and learning programmes that bring stories to life through activities, trails and carefully-integrated natural play features.
+Now we're restoring this magical hidden gem with the aim of firing imaginations and curiosity through a range of interpretation and learning programmes that bring stories to life through activities, trails and carefully-integrated natural play features.